Sevenoaks: Culture

-Television viewers can receive either London (north/west via Crystal Palace) or Kent and Sussex (aerial pointing eastwards via Blue Bell Hill) transmissions.
-Programmes including London Tonight and BBC London, or Meridian Tonight and BBC South East Today.

 The Stag Theatre, cinema and the Plaza music and conference complex is located at the top of London Road (TN13 1ZZ).
-It was re-opened as a community arts centre by Sevenoaks Town Council on 2 January 2009 and is supported by a strong network of volunteers.
-It became a not for profit charity in 2010.
+It was reopened as a community arts centre by Sevenoaks Town Council on 2 January 2009 and is supported by a strong network of volunteers.
+It became a not-for-profit charity in 2010.
 The multiplex cinema is open daily showing films.
 Around £550,000 has invested in equipment, infrastructure and the building since it re-opened.

 The demonym for a person from Sevenoaks is Sennockian.
 The demonym Old Sennockian is used by alumni of Sevenoaks School.

 Local media

 The local radio station for Sevenoaks is KMFM West Kent, although no local programmes are broadcast on the station due to it being part of the KMFM network across Kent that broadcasts from Medway.
 The station still receives local adverts, what-on local events and sponsors.

 Sevenoaks is served by county wide stations BBC Radio Kent, Heart South, Smooth Radio and many London stations.

-Because of its proximity to London, television signals are in the main received from the Crystal Palace transmitter, placing Sevenoaks in the BBC London and ITV London areas, rather than BBC South East or ITV Meridian which serve most of Kent from the Bluebell Hill and Dover transmitters.
+Television signals are received from the Crystal Palace TV transmitter because of its proximity to London, placing Sevenoaks in the BBC London and ITV London areas.
+However, the town can also receive the Bluebell Hill TV transmitter which broadcast BBC South East & ITV Meridian and also through satellite television such as Freesat.

 The local paper is the Sevenoaks Chronicle, which is published every Thursday by the Courier Media Group.